hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

 ### when while

 - after when the future becomes present:
-    - The lecture {{c1::will focus}} on the country's struggle for independence when he gives his talk.
+    - The lecture *will focus* on the country's struggle for independence when he gives his talk.
 - while is used for two actions taking place in parallel, or is also used to mean "although"
-    - {{c1::While}} the Nolan Credit Union parking area is now open to the public, a sectionhas been reserved for credit union employees.
+    - *While* the Nolan Credit Union parking area is now open to the public, a sectionhas been reserved for credit union employees.

 ### who